ministryofjustice/data-engineering-support-rota/.git-crypt/README.md

             # you will need to type your own passphrase
             # save

 5. Confirm that `[ full ]` is shown when you list the key:

     gpg --list-keys
     pub rsa4096 2015-02-05 [SC]
     17818CFB47FFFC384F0CC
     uid [ full ] firstname <firstname.lastname@justice.gov.uk>
     sub rsa4096 2015-02-05 [E]

-6. In this repository, make sure you're on the master branch with no outstanding changes and add the key to the .git-crypt directory:
+6. In this repository, create a new branch and add the key to the .git-crypt directory:

-       cd analytical-platform-data-engineering
+    cd data-engineering-support-rota
-       git status
+    git checkout -b branch-name develop
     git-crypt add-gpg-user firstname.lastname@justice.gov.uk

 7. The change is committed automatically, so you just have to push the changes to GitHub:

-       git push origin master
+    git push origin branch-name

+8. Merge your branch into develop and main as usual.

 ## Decrypt the repository